-There is just something about spring that evokes the desire to make changes.
-It is a time when many focus on house-cleaning…washing the blinds, putting away the winter clothes, and organizing yard sales.
+There is just something about a new season that evokes the desire to make changes.
+It is a time when many focus on fresh starts with the new school year, new clothes, new routines, and new goals.

-Now is the perfect time to do some internal spring cleaning – it’s a great opportunity to check in and see if there are any bad habits that might have built up over the winter.
+Now is the perfect time to do some internal resetting – it ’s a great opportunity to check in and see if there are any bad habits that might have built up over the few months.

-So as you clean out your closets and dresser drawers, why not spring clean your health-habits too?
-Here are 6 tips to sprucing and freshening up your health this spring.
+So as you clean out your closets and dresser drawers, why not clean up your health-habits too?
+Here are 6 tips to sprucing and freshening up your health this season.

 - Purge Your Pantry

 If you eat the standard American diet, your kitchen cabinets, refrigerator, and freezer contain foods that are terrible for your health and your weight.
 The best thing you can do for yourself and your family is to do a clean sweep of your entire kitchen and get rid of all the foods that sabotage your health.